Keyword Prominence: Is It Ranking Factor in SEO?

 ImportanceSignals relevance & topic to enginesProvide context & relationshipsHelps search engines understand content

-GoalEnhance keyword’s visibilityShow direct word relationshipsMaintain topic relevance
+GoalExcessive use can lead to keyword stuffingShow direct word relationshipsMaintain topic relevance

-Potential RisksOveremphasis can lead to keyword stuffingOveremphasis can feel unnaturalEcessive use can lead to keyword stuffing
+Potential RisksOveremphasis can lead to keyword stuffingOveremphasis can feel unnaturalIt is still relevant but not the sole focus

-Why Keyword Prominence is a “Key” Part of SEO?
+Why is keyword prominence a “Key” Part of SEO?

 Let’s explore the importance of keyword prominence within your website’s SEO strategy.
 Consider the analogy of searching for a significant news article in a local newspaper.
 When looking for such news, your natural inclination leads you to the front page first, where you scan the headlines.